 \subsubsection{Stellar and SMBH Feedback}

-The model of star formation-driven winds used by \simba involves decoupled metal-enriched kinetic winds whereby 30$\%$ of the winds particles are ejected in a hot phase, with temperatures determined by the difference between the supernovae energy and the winds kinetic energy, while the others are ejected with a temperature of around $10^3\mathrm{\ K}$.
-The mass loading factor and the winds velocity are the main free parameters, chosen in this simulation to be in agreement with the FIRE zoom-in simulations \citep{Muratov_2015, Angl_s_Alc_zar_2017}.
+The model of star formation-driven winds used by \simba involves decoupled metal-enriched kinetic winds, whereby 30$\%$ of the wind particles are ejected in a hot phase, with temperatures determined by the difference between the supernova energy and the winds kinetic energy, while the others are ejected with a temperature of around $10^3\mathrm{\ K}$.
+The mass loading factor and the wind velocity are the main free parameters, chosen in this simulation to be in agreement with the FIRE zoom-in simulations \citep{Muratov_2015, Angl_s_Alc_zar_2017}.
 See \citet{Dav__2019} for the complete details.
 The outflows are enriched in metals, accounting for the impact of the $\mathrm{II}$SNe that extricate heavy elements from the ISM.
 Once ejected, wind particles cannot radiate and are compelled to thermally transfer their energy to the CGM.

 \simba also implements supermassive black hole (SMBH) growth and SMBH feedback.
-SMBH growth is modeled differently depending on the physical state of the accreted gas.
-The ISM gas within the SMBH kernel, always cold in this simulation ($T \leq 10^5$ K), follows a torque-limited accretion mode, taken from \citet{Hopkins_2011}, which is physically related to gravitational instabilities of cold gaseous disks which drive mass inflows.
+SMBH growth is modelled differently depending on the physical state of the accreted gas.
+The ISM gas within the SMBH kernel, always cold in this simulation ($T \leq 10^5$ K), follows a torque-limited accretion mode taken from \citet{Hopkins_2011}, which is physically related to the gravitational instabilities of cold gaseous discs that drive mass inflows.
 The non-ISM hot gas ($T \geq 10^5$ K) usually has a more spherical distribution, which explains the choice of a Bondi accretion rate, given by the standard \citet{Bondi_1952} formula shown in Equation~\ref{eq:Bondi_acc}.

-where $\rho$ is the mean density of the hot gas calculated within the SMBH kernel, $c_s$ is its average sound velocity, and $v$ is its average velocity relative to the center of the SMBH. $\epsilon_{\mathrm{m}}$ is an attenuation factor set such as $\epsilon_{\mathrm{m}}=0.1$ to make the Bondi accretion rate consistent with the previous torque-limited accretion mode \citep{Dav__2019}.
+where $\rho$ is the mean density of the hot gas calculated within the SMBH kernel, $c_s$ is its average sound velocity, and $v$ is its average velocity relative to the centre of the SMBH. $\epsilon_{\mathrm{m}}$ is an attenuation factor set such that $\epsilon_{\mathrm{m}}=0.1$ makes the Bondi accretion rate consistent with the previous torque-limited accretion mode \citep{Dav__2019}.